 “Uh huh,” hours later and this customer, still sitting in the adjacent seats and still talking your ear off, could maybe tone it down some.

 “Of course, the further south you head is where you start getting into the real shortlines, that is, the shorter and shorter ones, less and less legal, as ‘unincorporated’ starts to mean something more like, you know, ‘treasonous.’”

 Haven’t caught his name or his business.
-His look is unruffled enough, suppose--actually clean as a whistle and sharp as a tack in a ridiculous Southerner’s Halloween mishmash, seersucker ensemble, straw hat, even, Christ, a Tom Sawyer blade of tallgrass between his teeth--but observations, among them the state of the section of dining car you’re sharing, piled with his luggage, broken-zippered duffel bags and duct-taped milk crates, not to mention the way he’s talking awful fast and acting not far off from terminally jumpy, conspire to convince you you’re dealing with someone no stranger to what’s ‘less legal.’
+His look is unruffled enough, suppose--actually clean as a whistle and sharp as a tack in an absurdly on the nose Southerner’s Halloween mishmash, seersucker ensemble, straw hat, even, Christ, a Tom Sawyer blade of tallgrass between his teeth--but observations, among them the state of the section of dining car you’re sharing, piled with his luggage, broken-zippered duffel bags and duct-taped milk crates, not to mention the way he’s talking awful fast and acting not far off from terminally jumpy, conspire to convince you you’re dealing with someone no stranger to what’s ‘less legal.’
 Nothing on which you feel any pressing need to pass judgment, though, considering it still seems halfway-likely that you’re hallucinating this whole encounter.